guyyanai/CLSS/examples/interactive-map/README.md

   - 🖱️ Click and drag to pan
   - 🖱️ Double-click to reset view
   - 🖱️ Click on source points to highlight paired targets (if pairings CSV provided)
-  - 📱 Hover for detailed domain information (includes domain ID, label, modality, and any custom columns specified via `--hover-columns`)
+  - 📱 Hover for detailed domain information:
+    - Always shown: domain ID, label, and modality (sequence/structure)
+    - Additional fields from `--hover-columns` if specified
+    - Marker shape column (if provided) is automatically included
 - **Export options**: Download plot as high-resolution PNG

 ### Cached Data